-A stablecoin's global systemic importance could be measured in terms of the impact that a stablecoin arrangement's failure can have on the global financial system and wider economy.
+A stablecoin's global systemic importance could be measured in terms of the impact that a stablecoin arrangement's financial or operational disruptions, or failure, can have on the global financial system and wider economy.

-Given that a stablecoin may be used as a means of payment or store of value, and could be used in multiple jurisdictions, the criteria to be considered in determining a GSC would need to take into account the potential uses in multiple jurisdictions.
-Taking reference from existing approaches such as the criteria that are often considered in determining the need for or degree of regulation, supervision, and oversight of FMIs (PFMI, 2012), and global systemically important banks (BCBS, 2013), potential elements that could be used to determine whether a stablecoin qualifies as a GSCs could include factors such as:
+Given that a stablecoin may be used as a means of payment or store of value, and could be used in multiple jurisdictions, the criteria to be considered in determining whether a stablecoin qualifies as a GSC should take into account the potential uses in multiple jurisdictions.

+The potential elements set out below that could be used to determine whether a stablecoin qualifies as a GSCs build on the criteria that are often considered in determining the need for or degree of regulation, supervision, and oversight of FMIs (PFMI, 2012), and global systemically important banks (BCBS, 2013).
+They include factors that could contribute to proliferation and considerations for authorities to determine whether a stablecoin has the potential to expand reach and adoption across multiple jurisdictions and has the potential to achieve substantial volume.
+Such potential elements are:

-- (i) Number and type of stablecoin users - (ii) Number and value of transactions (iii) Size of reserve assets - (iv) Value of stablecoins in circulation - (v) Potential substantial cross-border use in payments and remittances; - (vi) Number of jurisdictions with stablecoin users - (vii) Market share in each jurisdiction - (viii) Redemption linked to a foreign currency or multiple currencies - (ix) Interconnectedness with financial institutions - (x) Available alternatives to using the GSC as a means of payment at short notice (xi) Business, structural and operational complexity
+- (i) Number and type of stablecoin users - (ii) Number and value of transactions - (iii) Size of reserve assets - (iv) Value of stablecoins in circulation - (v) Market share in cross-border use in payments and remittances; - (vi) Number of jurisdictions with stablecoin users - (vii) Market share in payments in each jurisdiction - (viii) Redemption linked to a foreign currency or multiple currencies - (ix) Interconnectedness with financial institutions - (x) Integration with digital services or platforms (e.g. social networks, messaging applications) - (xi) Available alternatives to using the GSC as a means of payment at short notice - (xii) Business, structural and operational complexity